Gradient Boosting MUST taggers for highly-boosted jets: Introduction

 Our main goal in this work is to develop MUST taggers using eXtreme Gradient Boosting ({\tt XGBoost})~\cite{Chen:2016:XST:2939672.2939785} which provides a scalable and highly-accurate implementation of the gradient boosting technique by pushing the limits of computing performance for boosted tree algorithms. {\tt XGBoost} has been in the spotlight for the last few years as a result of being responsible for the wins of every Kaggle data competition where companies and researchers post data for competitions on developing the best data-prediction and description models (including the winning solution of the Higgs Boson Machine Learning Challenge~\cite{Adam-Bourdarios:2015pye}).
 The fact that the XG Boosting algorithm uses advanced regularisation techniques to prevent overfitting and enhance its performance has also contributed to making {\tt XGBoost} one of the most popular ML tools in recent times.
 In high-energy physics, {\tt XGBoost} has been applied in several different contexts including, for example, SM Higgs searches~\cite{ATLAS:2017ztq, CMS:2020tkr, ATLAS:2021ifb} and measurements~\cite{CMS:2020cga, CMS:2021sdq}, as well as searches for dark matter~\cite{ATLAS:2021jbf}, leptoquarks~\cite{ATLAS:2020xov} and lepton-flavour violation~\cite{CMS:2020kwy}.
-Compared to MUST taggers previously built using NNs, the taggers we are going to present here have quite similar performance, while being easier to optimize and faster to train.
-And, more importantly, they provide a different ML implementation that could be required to test the robustness of the analyses, especially if a potential new physics signal is found.